Alluxio/alluxio/docs/en/operation/Performance-Tuning.md

 ### Async block caching

-When a worker requests for data from a portion of a block, the worker reads as much data as requested and immediately returns the requested data to the client.
+When a worker requests data from a portion of a block, the worker reads as much data as requested and immediately returns the requested data to the client.
 The worker will asynchronously continue to read the remainder of the block without blocking the client request.